 In 2010 I went on a trip around Southern Italy to explore my familial roots.
-That's where I first tried limoncello.
-Since then, I've been a fan of the lemony zesty, sour, sweet liqueur!
-I even make it myself at home!
-It's sort of like a lemon drop, in liquid, boozy form.
-This limoncello spritz recipe celebrates the lemon-forward flavor of limoncello with a bubbly balance of prosecco and soda water!
+That’s where I had my first sip of the bright lemon flavor of limoncello.
+Since then, I’ve been a fan of the sweet and sour lemony drink from the world-famous Amalfi Coast of Italy!
+I even make it (and a blood orange orangecello) myself at home!
+It’s sort of like a lemonhead candy, in liquid, boozy form.

 🛒 ingredients